An angel teams up with a demon to save his sister from an early death at the hands of a goony drug dealer who is eager to pull a trigger.

 Written by Gregory Patrick Travers

 A lot of humans think that angels don’t swear.
 That’s fucking stupid.
-Angels swear all the god damn time.
+Angels swear all the goddamn time.
 We are sworn to uphold anything that accentuates the raw, timeless beauty of life.
-And I’ll be fucked if swearing doesn’t add a messy splotch of color to the black and white pallet humans believe to be existence.
+And I’ll be fucked if swearing doesn’t add a messy splotch of color to the black-and-white palette the humans sadly believe to be existence.

-From the roof of the convenience store I watched them both in the alleyway.
+From the roof of the convenience store I watched them both in the alleyway standing between a pair of city dumpsters.
 Cody looked panicked and Jackie looked tired.
-Her hair was greasier than I remembered it and even from the roof, I could see the dark circles under her eyes.
+Her hair was greasier than I remembered it and, even from the roof, I could see the dark circles under her eyes.
 The pain in my stomach that had led me to her was getting worse.
 That wasn’t a good sign.
 Jackie was in danger.